Gourivernekar27/Bee-friendly-plants-kaggle/README.md

 ## 🙏 Acknowledgments

-This project was a collaborative effort with [Mehwishh Feroz](https://github.com/MehwishhFeroz).
+This project was a collaborative effort with [Mehwishferoz](https://github.com/Mehwishferoz).
 The final submission was made through her account, as per competition guidelines.

 ![DataCamp Winner](win.png)